 Onboard the Train

 No. Restroom facilities are only available at the museum grounds in North Freedom and at Quartzite Lake, the far end of the line.
 Travel time by train between those points is approximately 20 minutes.

 Is smoking allowed on the train?

-No smoking is allowed on the train or inside museum buildings.
+No smoking or vaping is allowed on the train or inside museum buildings.

 Is food or drink allowed on the train?

 Only bottled water is permitted to be brought with you onboard.
 A vending machine that dispenses bottled water is available at the picnic shelter adjacent to the depot.

 To enjoy food and beverages as you ride, consider buying tickets for one of our dining service trains, such as First Class, Brunch Train, Dinner Train, Pizza Train, etc., offered during select dates.

 How long is the trip?

 Rides are scheduled to last 55 minutes.
 The train takes approximately 20 minutes to travel the 3.5 miles from North Freedom, WI depot to the end of the line at Quartzite Lake.
 Approximately 15 minutes is spent at the end of track to prepare the train for the return journey, followed by a 20 minute return journey.